About this Course

 Our HACCP training course teaches you about the characteristics and application of a Hazard Analysis and Critical Control Points (HACCP) Plan.
 Additionally, the course complies with the FDA Code and the USDA requirements for school district HACCP Plan Implementation.

-You’ll learn how to apply science and technology to plan, control, and document safe food processes at your Seafood, Dairy, Juice, or other kind of Food Service facility.
+You’ll learn how to apply science and technology to plan, control, and document safe food processes at your Seafood, Dairy, Juice, or Commercial Food Service Facility.
 At a high level, the course covers:

 - Principles and concepts behind a HACCP Plan

 - How to identify biological, chemical, and physical hazards